 Beyond these examples

-These snippets focus on specific file system features: multi-AZ and single-AZ deployment types, HA pair scaling and Gen2 architecture, and throughput capacity configuration.
-They’re intentionally minimal rather than full storage deployments.
+These snippets focus on specific file system features: multi-AZ and single-AZ deployment types, HA pair scaling and throughput configuration, and Gen1 and Gen2 architecture options.
+They’re intentionally minimal rather than full storage solutions.

-The examples reference pre-existing infrastructure such as VPC subnets in appropriate availability zones.
-They focus on configuring the file system rather than provisioning the surrounding network infrastructure.
+The examples reference pre-existing infrastructure such as VPC subnets in appropriate availability zones, and route tables for endpoint creation.
+They focus on file system configuration rather than provisioning the surrounding network infrastructure.

 To keep things focused, common file system patterns are omitted, including: